frederic-perez/AmE-dictionary/data/idioms.md

 __an honest buck__ Honest, legal work or income.
 Often used in the phrase “make/earn an honest buck.”
 Primarily heard in US. _After 10 years working for the mob, Jeremy was ready to finally start making an honest buck._
 __an honest mistake__ :two: A mistake made unintentionally or unknowingly and without the intention of causing harm; a mistake that anyone might have made in similar circumstances.
 __an iron fist__
-__an uphill battle__ A task that is very daunting from the outset and continues to be challenging.
+__an uphill battle__ :dart::two: A task that is very daunting from the outset and continues to be challenging.
 __an uphill task__
 __an/the olive branch__ A symbol, expression, or gesture of peace, reconciliation, truce, etc. Used most commonly in the phrase “hold out/offer (someone) an/the olive branch.” _If you find yourself in a spat with a friend, try to be the bigger person and be the one to hold out the olive branch._
 __and all__